nilomartin/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-Repository for the Getting and Cleaning Data Course project The file run_analysis.R can be run as long as the Samsung data is in your working directory.
+Repository for the Getting and Cleaning Data Course project.

+The file run_analysis.R can be run as long as the Samsung data is in your working directory.

 The run_analysis.R script works according to the following steps.